What to Do If Your Pilot Light Isn’t Working

 The team at Air Experts Heating & Cooling can help you restore your Raleigh home’s pilot light and get your furnace working again.

-We’ve been the Raleigh-Durham area’s go-to for all home heating, cooling, and indoor air quality needs since 1986.
+We’ve been the Raleigh area’s go-to for all home heating, cooling, and indoor air quality needs since 1986.
 For three decades, homeowners in and around the area have turned to our team because of the professional knowledge and continued reliability we’ve provided.
-Our Super 7 Guarantees assure you that your satisfaction and comfort are our top priorities.
+Our Super Seven Guarantees exist to assure you that your satisfaction and comfort are our top priorities.

-If you’re in need of heating service in the Triangle area, give us a call at 919-480-2727 or contact us online to schedule your repair today!
+If you’re in need of heating service in the Triangle area, give us a call at 919-480-2727 or contact us online to schedule your service today!